New government migration legislation set to put the pressure on UK work permit sponsors

 To better explain the changes, we've put together the Employer Sponsorship Licence Information Package.

 - Marissa Murdock is the Casework Department Manager for the UK Visa Bureau.
-To contact the UK Visa Bureau, call 0800 043 7011 or complete a UK visa application.
+To contact the UK Visa Bureau, complete a UK visa application.

 Visa Bureau takes no responsibility and cannot be held accountable for action taken as a result of any information or comment provided on this blog, and we recommend that you always seek a number of opinions before making a decision regarding your migration or visa application.
 Please refer to the Visa Bureau terms of use for more information.